jacobscunn07/jacobscunn07.github.io/content/posts/XXX-semantic-versioning-with-semantic-release/index.md

 ##### Workflow #1: Validate PR Title

 This workflow is technically optional, but I like to include it as it will prevent any issues with the conventional commit message.
 This workflow will validate that our pull request title is in the form of a conventional commit message.
-This workflow will fail the build if it is not preventing us from merging to the `main` branch.
+This workflow will fail the build if it is not, preventing us from merging to the `main` branch.

 Forgetting to write the commit messages in the form of a conventional commit can happen even to the most senior of engineers, so it is a nice precaution to have in place.